promise310/Algorie/README.md

 - [API Key]
 - [How to Start]
 - [Contributing]
+</br></br>

 ## Prerequisites

-Before you can run the Algorie Scratch application, make sure you have the following prerequisites installed:
+Before you run the Algorie Scratch application, please make sure that you have all of the following prerequisites installed:

 - Python.
 (3.6 or higher)
 - Python packages.
 (OpenAI and Flask)